 Julie Goffredo lived in Milan while on a year abroad from university and travelled extensively around northern Italy.
-Here, she shares her ultimate places to visit in northern Italy when interrailing.
+Here, she shares her ultimate places to go interrailing in northern Italy.
 Read more from Julie on her blog.

 Milan is Italy’s fashion capital but there is a lot more to the city than just Gucci and Prada.
 Firstly, it has an impressive Gothic cathedral in the main square that has access to the roof so if you are feeling energetic, climb the stairs to get closer to the intricate architecture and brilliant views over the city.
 Time it for sunset and it will be perfect.

 Milan also has an impressive collection of art with the Pinoteca di Brera, an impressive collection of religious artworks, or the more well-known painting by Leonardo Da Vinci himself: The Last Supper.